The Milwaukee Common Council has removed itself from negotiations as a potential water supplier of Lake Michigan water to Waukesha, city leaders say.

 Even with a water sale agreement between Waukesha and Oak Creek or Racine, the city still needs approval from all Great Lakes states because it is just outside the Great Lakes basin where water flows naturally to Lake Michigan.
 It also would need to return the water to the Great Lakes, which it has proposed to do via Underwood Creek.

-The city's application to divert the water from Lake Michigan is currently pending with the Wisconsin Department of Natural Resources
+n to divert the water from Lake Michigan is currently pending with the Wisconsin Department of Natural Resources